FilipFas/TradingandServerProjectUSI/README.md

 ```bash
 pip install -r requirements.txt
 ```
-To access the Binance API, and so to run the bot, is important to create new API keys and update the [relative file](/TradingBot/api_keys.json) containing them.
+To access the Binance Futures API, and so to run the bot, is important to create new API keys and update the [relative file](/TradingBot/api_keys.json) containing them.
 Here the [link](https://testnet.binancefuture.com/en/futures/BTCUSDT) to create the API keys (requires the creation of an account to access).
 This gives access to a paper trading account with 15'000 USDT.

-In the dedicated page is possible to check each function and what it does ([Functions](/TradingBot/functions.py)).
 After that you can run the program contained in [main.py](/TradingBot/bot.py).

 *Changes can be done but we reserve them to the curiosity of the reader.
 We also suggest, when making changes, to double check everything to avoid unpleasent errors.*